 Next few lines written here might change your life for good, but if it was only that easy, the word productive would be obsolete.

-There are numerous ways to achieve this and it is often noticed, people who are "disciplined" have one thing in common.
+There are numerous ways to achieve productivity in your personal life and it is often noticed, people who are "disciplined" have one thing in common.
 They have a routine that they will never skip.
 Yes, a routine that is not forced upon, but opted themselves.

 It could simply start with an early morning routine of walk/jog/run or hitting the gym or yoga or dance or some sport they ENJOY.
 Does not sound interesting enough to you maybe, but the truth is they follow the routine because they enjoy and indulge in that activity.
 They don't follow those short lived episodes of "I need to go to the gym to lose weight".
 The thought of doing something to get anything but joy, will not last long.